So, why do you need a portable DAC or headphone amp?

 It’s a close race between the xDSD and the Chord Mojo, but one thing's for sure: iFi's distinctive take on the DAC brings plenty of new ideas to the table.

-The optional Bluetooth connection is hugely practical, utilizing the aptX compression format to stream wirelessly without needlessly impacting the audio quality.
-The Type-A USB is also much friendlier than micro USB for connecting to either Android or Apple devices.
+The optional Bluetooth connection is hugely practical, utilizing an aptX compression format to stream wirelessly without needlessly impacting the audio quality.
+The Type-A USB is also much friendlier than micro USB for connecting to either Android or Apple devices. (iFi's cheaper sister product, the iFi xCAN, offers much the same specs but as a dedicated headphone amp without the USB port.)

 You'll get the most benefit when using the fancier audio formats out there.
 Unlike Mojo, the xDSD supports the hi-res MQA (Master Quality Authenticated) format found on Tidal's Masters tier and the like.
 It's able to play both DSD and PCM audio in their native formats, rather than converting one to the other – and risking further loss – before it reaches your ears.